 Tagihia-ariki was the oldest cousin of Kehauri and the first born grandchild of his grandfather.
 Because of this he had a greater right to the head of the turtle than Kehauri.
 In addition, Tagihia-ariki was the priest of the marae, that is, he was the one who had the authority to distribute the parts of the turtle.

 In this capacity as priest of the marae, Tagihia-ariki rejected his cousin’s claim to the head of the turtle.
 Tagihia-ariki also mentioned to Kehauri that if Kehauri wanted to eat the head of the turtle then he could return to Napuka island, where he was the first born.
 But that he would not eat the head of the turtle on Takaroa island.

 Kehauri’s mother also became involved in this argument and she cautioned her son, Kehauri:

 Na to tuakana, Tagihia,

-Te uru o te honu,
+Te uru o te honu, In your homeland,

 The head of the turtle is yours,